-- Brooke Owens Fellow, Class of 2018
+Brooke Owens Fellow, Class of 2018

-- The Cooper Union for the Advancement of Science and Art, Mechanical Engineering, ‘19
+The Cooper Union for the Advancement of Science and Art, Mechanical Engineering, ‘19

-- Host Institution: Avascent
+Host Institution: Avascent

-Skylar Eiskowitz is a mechanical engineering student at The Cooper Union for the Advancement of Science and Art in Manhattan.
-Her love for physics and mathematics combined with her desire to make meaningful contributions to the world led her to study engineering.
-She spent the summer of 2017 at the University of Maryland as an undergraduate researcher in the TREND REU program, where she won best overall project for her research on Saturn’s rings.
+Skylar’s love for physics and mathematics along with her desire to make meaningful contributions to the world led her to study engineering.
+She participated in a physics REU at the University of Maryland where she won best overall project for her research on Saturn’s rings.
 Here she learned that she could merge her academic interests with her curiosities about nature into a career in aerospace engineering.
 As a Brooke Owens Fellow, Skylar interned at Avascent, gaining a new appreciation for the intersection of technology, policy, and business.
 This past summer, Skylar interned at The Aerospace Corporation in the Modeling and Simulations Department.

 Just as Skylar gets very easily inspired, she hopes to inspire others; she is a strong believer in Feynman’s words, “if you can’t explain something in simple terms, you don’t understand it.”
 In her spare time, Skylar loves playing basketball, volleyball, surfing, painting, and reading nonfiction.